ikelaiah/simplelog-fp/README.md

 │   └── cheat-sheet.md         # Quick API reference
 └── README.md                  # This file
 ```

+## 🧪 Tests

+A comprehensive test suite is provided in the `tests/` directory.
+To run the tests:

+- Open `TestRunner.lpi` in the Lazarus IDE or use `lazbuild` (required)
+- Build and run the project to execute all tests
+- Review the output in the IDE or generated log files

+## 📦 Lazarus Package

+A ready-to-use Lazarus package is included for easy integration:

+- Open `packages/lazarus/simplelog.lpk` in the Lazarus IDE
+- Click "Use" → "Add to Project" to add SimpleLog-FP to your project
+- The package will automatically add the correct search paths

+This is the recommended way to add SimpleLog-FP to your Lazarus projects for the best experience.

 ## 📊 Comparison with Complex Logging Libraries